timescale/docs/about/release-notes/index.md

 # TimescaleDB release notes

-This page contains release notes for TimescaleDB&nbsp;2.10.0 and newer.
-For release notes for older versions, see the
+For information about the latest release of all Timescale product, including TimescaleDB v2.15.2 and greater, see the [Changelog][changelog].

-[past releases section][past-relnotes].
+This page contains the release notes from TimescaleDB [v2.10.0](#timescaledb2100-on-2023-02-21) to [v2.15.1](#timescaledb2151-on-2024-05-28).
+For release notes for older versions, see the [past releases section][past-relnotes].

 <Highlight type="note">